EU faces struggle to bridge divide with Britain

 | BRUSSELS/LONDON

-BRUSSELS/LONDON Michel Barnier, the official in charge of regulating finance in the European Union, meets George Osborne on Monday in what are likely to be tough talks over rules the British finance minister believes will hurt the City of London.
+BRUSSELS/LONDON Michel Barnier, the official in charge of regulating finance in the European Union, meets George Osborne on Monday in what are likely to be tough talks over rules Chancellor Osborne believes will hurt the City of London.

 Relations between Brussels, where the European Commission sets the direction of regulation for banking and finance, and London, which fears losing its autonomy in supervising its powerful financial centre, have reached a low ebb.